sjiaire/cr-site-natacha/content/rental_houses/bright-rugando.md

 availability: Available
 title: Bright Rugando
 slug: 110-bright-rugando
-date: 2020-10-30T14:56:48.916Z
+date: 2021-07-26T17:01:42.183Z
 draft: false
 description: Stay in this charming 4-bedroom furnished house located in the residential area of Rugando nearby RDB.
-Rugando is a calm neighborhood conveniently located nearby Kacyiru business area, Nyarutarama and international schools.
+Rugando is a calm neighborhood with many restaurants, open views and easy access to Kacyiru, Nyarutarama and international schools.
 hidesidebar: true
 thumbnail: /images/uploads/110-01.jpg